Toy wagon

 A toy wagon has the same structure as the traditional, larger wagon, but is much smaller and has an open top.
 An average wagon is able to seat one child, and is generally propelled by human power through a handle at the front.
 Some famous brands are Radio Flyer, Little Tikes, Red Rider, Northern Tool and Equipment, Lowe's, Cardinal, and Speedway Express.

 History

-Ancient cultures such as the Mayans and the Aztecs had toy carts.